lior-dikstein/model_optimization/docsrc/source/guidelines/quickstart_pytorch.rst

 :orphan:

-.. _ug-quickstart-keras:
+.. _ug-quickstart-pytorch:

 ==========================
 MCT Quickstart Guideline
 ==========================

-Here is an example of a code that shows how to use MCT with Keras models.
+Here is an example of a code that shows how to use MCT with Pytorch models.

 Import MCT and MobileNetV1 from Keras applications: